pefarrell/pefarrell.github.io/index.md

 <p>2021-05-07: I am organising a BIRS workshop (21w5164) on <a href="https://www.birs.ca/events/2021/5-day-workshops/21w5164">Efficient Simulation Algorithms for Viscoelastic and Viscous non-Newtonian Fluids</a> in Banff, Canada.</p>
 <p>2020-11-15: The <a href="https://www.cityu.edu.hk/node/93911">HKIAS International Conference on Mathematical Analysis and its Applications</a> has been rescheduled.
 Update: deferred (again) due to the coronavirus pandemic.</p>

+<p>2020-10-19: Congratulations to Alexei Gazca for passing his DPhil viva!
+Thanks to <a href="https://www.math.uh.edu/~molshan/">Maxim Olshanskii</a> and <a href="http://people.maths.ox.ac.uk/carrillo/">José Carrillo</a> for serving as examiners.</p>
 <p>2020-09-30: I have been invited to give a talk in the <a href="https://prism.ac.uk/2020/09/2nd-prism-workshop-on-applications-beyond-cfd/">2nd PRISM workshop on applications beyond CFD</a>.
 <p>2020-09-25: Congratulations to Hamza Alawiye for passing his DPhil viva!
 Thanks to <a href="https://www.keele.ac.uk/scm/staff/yibinfu/">Yibin Fu</a> and <a href="http://people.maths.ox.ac.uk/moulton/">Derek Moulton</a> for serving as examiners.</p>
 <p>2020-09-22: I have been invited to give a talk in the <a href="https://www2.karlin.mff.cuni.cz/~mbul8060/workshop-2020/programme.html">partial differential equations describing far-from-equilibrium open systems</a> conference organised by <a href="https://www2.karlin.mff.cuni.cz/~mbul8060/">Miroslav Bulíček</a>.</p>